eco619/engineering-docs/engineering-principles/repository-structure-standard.md

 # Repository Organization

-Each repository should present information in a logical progression.

-A repository should organize engineering information in a logical progression.
+Each repository should organize engineering information in a logical progression.
 Typical categories include:

 - Repository overview
 - Architecture